Coneriys/apache4/docs/content/user-guides/cert-manager.md

 To use this certificate with an HTTPRoute, the [Kubernetes Gateway](../../routing/providers/kubernetes-gateway) provider has to be enabled.

-!!! info Traefik Helm Chart
+!!! info apache4 Helm Chart

-    This provider is disabled by default in the Traefik Helm Chart.
+    This provider is disabled by default in the apache4 Helm Chart.

 !!! example "Route with this Certificate"